tompaana/liveperson-bot-adapter/README.md

 In addition, the channel ID value of activities (`context.activity.channelId`) originated from LivePerson is `'liveperson'`.
 See [`contenttranslator.ts`](/src/liveperson/contenttranslator.ts).

 **Disclaimer:** The `LivePersonBotAdapter` and the content translation is not 100 %.
-Test your rich content scenarios and implement the gaps missing.
+Test your scenarios (especially related to rich content) and implement the gaps missing.
 Pull requests for such contributions are very welcome and much appreciated!

 ## Resources ##